Soccer Positions: The Ultimate Guide

 A central attacking midfielder (CAM) is typically the playmaker of the team.
 Whether it’s setting teammates up or scoring themselves, the CAM position is a hybrid of a midfielder and striker.

 The primary skills required are a combination of technical, tactical awareness, agility, creativity, and natural determination.
-The quality of this position can be the difference between winning and losing soccer matches.
+The quality of this position can be the difference between winning and losing soccer games.

 Right #7 and Left #11 Wingers